Police Arrest 12 For Possessing Illegal Weapons - UrduPoint

 Police Arrest 12 For Possessing Illegal Weapons

-Rawalpindi Police in their crackdown against illegal weapons rounded up 12 persons from different areas and recovered nine 30 bore pistols, a 44 rifle, one Kalashnikov with ammunition and 210 grams charras from their possession, said police spokesman on Thursday
+Rawalpindi Police in their crackdown against illegal weapons rounded up 12 persons from different areas and recovered seven pistols 30 bore, a three nut three rifle and four Kalashnikov with ammunition from their possession, said police spokesman on Wednesday

-RAWALPINDI, (UrduPoint / Pakistan Point News - 2nd Sep, 2021 ) :Rawalpindi Police in their crackdown against illegal weapons rounded up 12 persons from different areas and recovered nine 30 bore pistols, a 44 rifle, one Kalashnikov with ammunition and 210 grams charras from their possession, said police spokesman on Thursday.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 8th Sep, 2021 ) :Rawalpindi Police in their crackdown against illegal weapons rounded up 12 persons from different areas and recovered seven pistols 30 bore, a three nut three rifle and four Kalashnikov with ammunition from their possession, said police spokesman on Wednesday.

-He informed that Gunjmandi, Saidqabad, Naseerabad, Morgah, Saddar Wah, Saddar Baroni and Kotli Sattian police conducted raids in their respective jurisdictions and held Anis Nawaz, Ahmed Iqbal, Suleman, Lal Zumrad, Umar Amjad, Zubair Khan, Arif, Muhammad Banaras, Muhammad Qadir, Adil Ahmed and Muhammmad Yasir and recovered nine 30 bore pistols, a 44 bore rifle, one Kalashnikov with ammunition and 210 grams charras from their possession.
+He informed that Chontra police held seven accused namely Muhammad Qabil, Amir Sultan, Muhammad Adnan, Liaquat and recovered four Kalashnikov and ammunition from their possession while Rub Nawaz was sent behind the bars for having a three nut three rifle and Muhammad Asghar and Muhammad Hameed for possessing two 30 bore pistols.

+Naseerabad police arrested Asad Ali and Tahir Ayub for having two 30 bore pistols.
+Westridge police nabbed two, Asad Ullah and Shoukat Ullah and recovered two 30 bore pistols and ammunition.

 Separate cases have been registered against all the accused while further investigations are underway.